 On an aggregated level, the big majority of the sea-based economic sector targeted by this study is of the opinion that marine litter is a serious (62%) or a moderate problem (29%) and only 9% of the participants felt that this is an insignificant problem (Fig. 3.2.10).
 10% were of the opinion that it is a diminishing problem, while the rest felt it is a growing problem (67%) or a stable one (23%) (Fig. 3.2.11).
 Interestingly all respondents from Albania and Montenegro consider marine litter as a serious problem and feel that it has an increasing trend.

-Figure 3.2.10.
-Results on respondents' perception of the occurrence of marine litter observed at sea and the gravity of the problem: (a) on aggregated level, (b) at national level.
+the gravity of the problem: (a) on aggregated level, (b) at national level.